Azure Blob storage: hot, cool, and archive access tiers

 Which Azure tools and SDKs support blob-level tiering and archive storage?

 Azure portal, PowerShell, and CLI tools and .NET, Java, Python, and Node.js client libraries all support blob-level tiering and archive storage.

 How much data can I store in the hot, cool, and archive tiers?

-Data storage along with other limits are set at the account level and not per storage tier.
-Therefore, you can chose to use all of your limit in one tier or across all three tiers.
-See Azure Storage Scalability and Performance Targets for more information.
+Data storage along with other limits are set at the account level and not per access tier.
+You can choose to use all of your limit in one tier or across all three tiers.
+For more information, see Scalability and performance targets for standard storage accounts.

 Evaluate hot, cool, and archive in GPv2 and Blob storage accounts

 - Check availability of hot, cool, and archive by region

 - Learn about rehydrating blob data from the archive tier

 - Determine if premium performance would benefit your app

 - Evaluate usage of your current storage accounts by enabling Azure Storage metrics